877.399.1621 | Contact Us | Log In

 While more study is still needed, the results of these studies are substantiating that green buildings can save significant energy (typically 25-30%) and command a premium valuation.

-BEPAnews is devoted exclusively to energy conservation in Commercial Real Estate.
-JOIN the conversation with the thousands of subscribers who view our news.
+BEPAnews is devoted exclusively to energy conservation in Commercial Real Estate. the conversation with the thousands of subscribers who view our news.

 Todays News, See all